KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:----:|:-----------:|:------:|
 | | Dict[str, Any] | None |

-The constructor of verification object.
+The constructor of objective object.

 Options of `mech_params`: